patrick-llgc/Learning-Deep-Learning/paper_notes/mpdm.md

 	- The decoupling of vehicle behavior as the instantaneous behavior is independent of each other.
 	- The formulation is highly inspiring and is the foundation of [EPSILON](epsilon.md) and all follow-up works.
 	- The horizon is 10s with 0.25s timesteps, so a 40-layer deep tree.

+#### Technical details
 - MPDM How important is the closed-loop realism?
 The paper seems to argue that the inaccuracy in closed-loop simulation does not affect final algorithm performance that much.
-Close-loop or not is the key.
+Close-loop or not seems to be the key.

-#### Technical details
-- Summary of technical details, such as important training details, or bugs of previous benchmarks.

 #### Notes
 - The white paper from [May Mobility](https://maymobility.com/resources/autonomy-at-scale-white-paper/) explains the idea with more plain language and examples.